 Work experience & internships

-Unpaid work experience and unpaid internships that are not vocational placements are okay as long as the person isn’t in an employment relationship.
+Unpaid work experience, job placements and internships that are not vocational placements will be unlawful if the person is in an employment relationship with the business or organisation they are doing the work for.
 People in employment relationships are employees of a business and entitled to:

 Reason for the arrangement

-Is the purpose of the work experience or internship to give the person work experience or to get the person to do work to help with the ordinary operation of the business?
-The more productive work that’s involved (rather than just observation), the more likely it is that the person’s an employee.
+If the purpose of the work experience, placement or internship to give the person work experience it is less likely to be an employment relationship.
+But if the person is doing work to help with the ordinary operation of the business or organisation it may be an employment relationship arises.
+The more productive work that’s involved (rather than just observation, learning, training or skill development), the more likely it is that the person’s an employee.

 Length of time